oliworx/oliworx.github.com/_posts/2021-08-08-linux-backup-script-with-rsync.md

 ### Result

-The backup will chreate a new folder for the date dotay in the target directory:
+The backup will create a new folder for the current date in the target directory:

 ```text
 drwxr-xr-x 52 oli oli 4096 Mai  1 13:23 2021-05-01